-CBD has been used for a while by a wide number of people for a wide amount of reasons.
-Today, I will talk you through some of the most common reasons people use CBD.
+CBD has been used by a large number of people over the years for a wide number of reasons.
+Here is a guide on some of the most common reasons people use CBD.

-Marijuana's use for pain relief dates all the way back to 2900 B.C when it was used by the Ancient Chinese.
-Recently, scientists have found that there are certain components in cannabis, one of them being CBD, that helps with relieving pain.
+Marijuana's use for pain relief dates back to 2900 BC when it was used by the Ancient Chinese.
+Recently, scientists have found that there are certain compounds in cannabis, one of them being cannabidiol (CBD), which has the potential to help relieve pain.

-The body contains a system of receptors called the endocannabinoid system, which is involved in many of the body's functions like sleep, appetite and pain.
-The body produces cannabinoids, which bind to the cannabinoid receptors in the nervous system.
+The body contains a complex cell-signalling system called the endocannabinoid system, which is involved in regulating many of the body's functions like sleep, appetite and pain.
+In fact, the body produces cannabinoids, which can bind to the cannabinoid receptors.

-Human studies have also been done with CBD.
-These have found that a combination of CBD and THC is effective against arthritis and multiple sclerosis pain.
-One study of 47 people suffering from multiple sclerosis investigated the effects of Sativex, a popular CBD oral spray, for one month.
-Participants found improvements in their pain and walking and muscle spasms, though the study did not have a control group.
+Human studies have also been completed with CBD.
+These have found that a combination of CBD and THC may be effective against arthritis and multiple sclerosis pain.
+One study of 47 people suffering from multiple sclerosis investigated the effects of Sativex, a prescription medication that combines THC and CBD as an oral spray, for one month.
+Participants found improvements in their pain, walking, and muscle spasms, though the study did not have a control group.
 Another study of 58 rheumatoid arthritis sufferers found Sativex improved pain during movement and rest.

 In a study, 24 social anxiety sufferers were given either 600mg of CBD or a placebo before they had a public speaking assessment.
 The group that has the CBD felt significantly less anxious and more comfortable than the people given placebos.